zenstruck/foundry/README.md

 // find a persisted object for the given attributes, if not found, create with the attributes PostFactory::findOrCreate(['title' => 'My Title']); // instance of Proxy|Post

+// get a random object that has been persisted PostFactory::random(); // instance of Proxy|Post

+// get a random set of objects that have been persisted PostFactory::randomSet(4); // array containing 4 instances of Proxy|Post's

+// random set of persisted objects with min/max PostFactory::randomSet(0, 5); // array containing 0-5 instances of Proxy|Post's

 PostFactory::repository(); // Instance of RepositoryProxy|PostRepository